bodinaren/sudoku-solver/README.md

 * Naked subsets
 * Hidden subsets
 * Intersections
+* Fish
+ * X-Wing
+ * Swordfish
+ * Jellyfish

 ## Credits
 I'd like to extend a thank you to http://hodoku.sourceforge.net/ for their detailed examples on these solving techniques.
-Their examples are used a lot throughout the testsuite. http://www.sudokuwiki.org/ is also featured in the tests.
+Also their examples are used a lot throughout the testsuite. http://www.sudokuwiki.org/ is also featured in the tests.